nirweingarten/svib/README.md

 # Notes on data:
 Two datasets are supported in this repo: ImageNet image classification and IMDB nlp sentiment analysis.
 Both datasets need to be preprocessed before used for training and evaluation.
-Preprocessing involves saving a local 'logits dataset' that will be used to train the VIB and VUB classifiers.
+Preprocessing involves saving a local 'logits dataset' that will be used to train the VIB and SVIB classifiers.
 This repo comes with a 40MB sample of the original ImageNet dataset.
 The original experiments presented in the paper used the first 500K images.
 To get the complete dataset and truely reconstruct the experiments one must sign up and download the original 2012 dataset from [link](https://www.image-net.org) to the datasets/imagenet folder and unzip it there.
 The IMDB dataset is downloaded automatically upon running the script.
 When using the provided toy ImageNet dataset please change the target-label argument to any number between 0 and 9, otherwise the program will raise a ValueError.